 However, by the 17th century, most of the Janissary corps adopted the flintlock varieties that were already pretty common in the European armies.
 Known as miquelet, these guns were easier to clean though at times unreliable in the hotter Middle Eastern theaters of war.
 In the latter half of the 17th century, some of the Janissaries also began to use pistols, possibly inspired by their Venetian foes.

 However, oddly enough, the regular Janissary continued to abhor the bayonet – the typical melee weapon associated with guns, well into the 18th century.
-The reason probably had to with what they perceived as the ‘herd-mentality’ tactic of charging into enemy lines.
+The reason probably had to do with what they perceived as the ‘herd mentality’ tactic of charging into enemy lines.
 In contrast, the Janissary tended to value his individualistic warrior ethos.